Top 16 Places To Visit In Tinsukia To Escape City Life

 Photo: Bongaigaon / Wikimedia Commons / Image For Representation Only

-Tilinga Mandir is a new religious place.
+Tinsukia is famous for ancient temples and one of them is Tilinga Mandir, a new religious place.
 It lies in the Tinsukia district of Assam.
 This great temple is among the most visited in the region, where several devotees offer bell-shaped brass plates, signifying their prayers and wishes.
-Tilinga Mandir forms a major point of interest for Tinsukia and is culturally very significant; it is spiritually one of the greatest places to visit in Northeast India.
+Tilinga Mandir forms a major point of interest for Tinsukia and is culturally very significant; it is spiritually one of the greatest places to visit in North east India.

 7. Joypur Rainforest